Celebrating Matariki values in our research

 Dr Pauline Harris Deputy Director Māori at the MacDiarmid Institute Massey University

-Examples include our research into capturing carbon as well as cleaning up nitrates and other pollutants from the environment.
+The MacDiarmid Institute’s commitment to sustainability and collaboration closely reflects the values of Matariki.
+Dr Harris points to several examples of our research in into capturing carbon as well as cleaning up nitrates and other pollutants from the environment.
 Here we share some of examples of our work.

 “It’s really important for Māori to be engaged in the energy sector, creating and owning their own energy, and developing systems that work for them.
 Kia Whitingia is leading the way in this,” Dr Harris says.

-You can see a recent article on Kia Whitingia published on Stuff.
+You can see an article on Kia Whitingia published on Stuff.

 PhD student Jaye Barclay (they/them, he/him), from Ngāti Apa and Ngāti Hauiti, is developing a harakeke membrane for drinking water purification.